andrewzm/deepspat-website/content/workshop.md

 **Price**: Free

 **About**: This workshop aims to bring together researchers in the region that are interested in topics at the interface of deep learning and statistics.
 It will be based around a set of talks, and there will be time for discussion and networking between the talks.
 The workshop, which is an in-person event, is 1.5 days long, and will finish at noon on the 25th October.
 Refreshments and lunch on the 24th October are provided.
 Space is limited to 40 attendees; please let us know at azm@uow.edu.au if plans change and you need to cancel registration.
 There will be a waiting list if capacity is exceeded.

-This event is supported by the Australian Research Council (ARC DE180100203).

 **Registration**: Please register [**here**](https://docs.google.com/forms/d/e/1FAIpQLSfKFmrZkOzeR2sslVGVKRaEShotN11wCp3S3Ia-aklf9GtqgQ/viewform?usp=sf_link).
 You will need a Google account to register (preferred method of registration); if you don't have one please e-mail your details and dietary requirements directly to azm@uow.edu.au.
 Note that places are limited; please wait for a confirmation e-mail after you register (one or two working days).